TheGrandmother/stm8forge/README.md

 ## Testing

-Stm8forge provides some, at the moment, extremely rudimentary unit testing support.
+Stm8forge provides some, at the moment extremely rudimentary, unit testing support.
 Using the unit testing framework is easy.

 This example should illustrate things: